astronomer/docs/software/third-party-ingress-controllers.md

 OpenShift clusters with multi-tenant isolation enabled need to explicitly allow traffic from the ingress controller's namespace to services associated with ingresses in other namespaces.

 Label the namespace containing your ingress controller with the `network.openshift.io/policy-group=ingress` label.
-However, the label can vary based on the specific policy and configuration on your cluster.
+The label can vary based on the specific policy and configuration on your cluster, however.
 For example, you might run the following:

 ```sh
 kubectl label namespace/<ingress namespace> network.openshift.io/policy-group=ingress